medTrigui/RedProof/README.md

 - `docs/` - Design notes, roadmap, critique, and operational guidance.
 - `examples/` - Reference fixtures, mock targets, and sample `.red` artifacts once generated.

-## Documentation
-A living roadmap with phased delivery goals, risks, and acceptance criteria lives in `docs/ROADMAP.md`.
-Industry critiques and improvement suggestions accompany each phase.

-## Current Status
-Scaffolding only.
-See the roadmap for build priorities, cryptographic dependencies, and evaluation milestones before implementing the Rust crates.